Developer-Marcelo/baileys-drizzle/README.md

 📋 Prerequisites (Pre-configuration)

-Before installing and using npm install baileys-beginner-drizzle, you must ensure your environment is ready.
+Before installing and using npm install baileys-drizzle, you must ensure your environment is ready.

 Database & Drizzle Setup